 Top places to visit in Lucknow

 If you are planning to visit Lucknow this will probably be your first place to visit.
 Bara Imambarah or Asif Imambarah was initially an important place to worship for the Muslims.
-The grand hall (that was once the largest hall in the world) was the place of gathering for most Muslim festivals.
+The grand hall (which was once the largest hall in the world) was the place of gathering for most Muslim festivals.

 Bada Imambara’s premise contains the Asfi Mosque, a maze called Bhool Bhulaiya and Bowli – a step well with running water.
 Bara Imambarah was created under the times of Nawab Asaf-Ud-Daula.
-The construction for Imambarah was started in 1784 and it took almost 14 years to build it.
+The construction of Imambarah was started in 1784 and it took almost 14 years to build it.
 Some people also say that the building was built to provide employment to the locals during the time of famine.

 As you enter the premises and cross over the gardens to the main building, you can evaluate the scale and time it has travelled through.
 I admit it could be taken care of better than that.
 But it is Islamic architecture at its best that has amalgamated with Rajput and Gothic architecture over time.
 Some passageways lead to the rooftop that gives a fantastic view of the city, especially in the evening.

-An interesting fact about the structure is that it’s completely made on bricks interlocking system and is standing without on any pillars.
+An interesting fact about the structure is that it’s completely made on bricks interlocking system and is standing without any pillars.
 They also did not use any metal or wood in construction.
 Another astonishing fact about the Bhool Bhulaiya is that it has 1024 ways to go inside but just 2 to go out.
-I recommend you to go with guides only.
+I recommend you go with guides only.